The 5 Best Investment Tracking Apps

 We’ve reviewed several investment tracking apps.
 There are many free apps, but most offer only minimal investment-related services.
 We’ve zeroed in on what we believe to be the five best investment tracking apps.
-In our opinion, the top app is SigFig.
-It’s also a free service, but it offers tools and features with the most tangible benefits for the largest number of investors.
+In our opinion, the top app is Personal Capital.
+It offers tools and features with the most tangible benefits for the largest number of investors.
 The app is also highly regarded in many other online evaluations.

 The average return on the broad stock market–measured by the S&P 500–has been about 10% for the past 90 years.
 It’s highly likely very few individual investors are matching that average return.
 A big part of the problem is difficulty in managing multiple investment accounts.

 If you’re like most investors, you probably have a taxable brokerage account or two, a mutual fund or two, an IRA, a current 401(k) plan, and maybe one or two 401(k) plans you haven’t gotten around to doing anything with.

 With that type of “portfolio,” your money is sitting in several different “cookie jars.”
 While it may be possible to track what’s going on in each account individually, it’s a real nightmare getting a handle on the big picture.
 Investment tracking apps can help you track several investment accounts on a day-to-day basis.
 That’s the only way you’ll know how your investments are performing, and where you may need to make changes to improve that outcome.

-- Best for serious investors: Morningstar (with SigFig a close second!)
+- Best for serious investors: Morningstar (with Personal Capital a close second!)

-- Best for casual investors, more interested in general financial management: Mint
+- Best for casual investors, more interested in general financial management: Money Patrol

 - Best for ongoing portfolio management: Personal Capital